ldilan6/PenaltyKick/README.md

 Once you have Unity downloaded, you must download the game engine.
 The specific version you will need is found here, https://unity3d.com/unity/alpha/2019.3.0a2

-Click on the download with Hub option.
+Click on the install with Hub option.

 Next step is to download the latest version of Xcode. https://apps.apple.com/us/app/xcode/id497799835?mt=12